Idrisabdulhakeem77/Quiz-App/README.md

 ## Technologies used

 -React v18
--Context Api for stage Management
+-Context Api for state Management
 -Axios for data fetching

 ## Features